Veer Savarkar sang Sant Tukaram's abhangs in jail: PM Modi | Entertainment

 "While in jail, Veer Savarkar used his handcuffs like the chili (a musical instrument) of Sant Tukaram and sang his abhangs," Modi said.

-Modi also interacted with the workers during his visit, which comes ahead of the annual 'wari' tradition which will commence on June 20 from Dehu.
+Modi also interacted with the workers during his visit, which comes ahead of the annual 'wari' pilgrimage which will commence on June 20 from Dehu.

-The Prime Minister was also presented with a special headgear, the Tukaram page, on the occasion.
+The Prime Minister was also presented with a special headgear, the Tukaram ppage on the occasion.

 Lauding Sant Tukaram, a prominent figure in the Bhakti movement, Modi said he played an important role in the life of a 'Rashtra Nayak' like Chhatrapati Shivaji Maharaj.